 Think about online forums, Facebook groups, and other watering holes where your ideal clients might be hanging out online.
 Also, consider looking at amazon reviews for products, books or resources similar to your offering.
 See how people talk about it – what they like, the features they wish it had, and what they hated about it.
 There’s a goldmine of information out there just waiting to be tapped into.

 And don’t forget to save all of this copy!
-I have a spreadsheet I give students inside The Masterclass, my signature course for creative virtual assistants, where they can copy and paste their ideal clients language, so they never run of out of things to say.
+I have a spreadsheet I give students inside The Creative VA School, my signature course for creative virtual assistants, where they can copy and paste their ideal clients language, so they never run of out of things to say.